Sample-Efficient Learning for a Surrogate Model of Three-Phase Distribution System: Simulation results

 \section{Simulation results}

-The performance of the proposed fixed-point surrogate model was quantified using IEEE 13-bus, 37-bus, and 123-bus systems with two, four, and ten PV systems, respectively.
+The performance of the proposed fixed-point surrogate model was quantified using IEEE 13-bus, 37-bus, and 123-bus systems with some PV systems, respectively.
+The capacity and locations of PV systems are shown in Table~\ref{tab:PV systems}.

 The admittance matrices of the unbalanced distribution systems were obtained from~\cite{Bazrafshan2018Comprehensive}.
 The learning rate was initially set to $\eta=0.5$ for training acceleration and multiplied by 0.1 every 2000 epochs.
 The proposed surrogate model was trained for 7000 epochs.
 The no-load voltage $\mathbf{\widehat{w}}$ and all elements of the matrix $\mathbf{\widehat{X}}$ were initialized with the voltages at the slack bus and $0.1 + 0.1j$, respectively.
 The uniformly randomized loads and PV system generation outputs generated datasets by computing the load flow~\eqref{eq:fixed-point equation} and obtaining its voltage solution.
+The operating status of voltage regulators was assumed to be fixed.
 Table~\ref{tab:sample number} presents the number of training and testing samples.
 The performance of the proposed method was compared with those of the GP~\cite{Cao2021Data} and DNN~\cite{Cao2022Model} methods.
+The GP-based surrogate model was trained using the loss function of exact marginal log likelihood along with a learning rate of 0.3 during 10000 epochs.
+For the training of the DNN-based surrogate model, the loss function of means square error was used with a learning rate of 0.0001.
+The batch size and number of epochs were 1 and 10000, respectively.
+The neural networks having two hidden layers with 128, 256, and 500 neurons in each layer were used for IEEE 13-bus, 37-bus, and 123-bus systems, respectively.
+Moreover, AdamW optimizer and SGD were employed for training the DNN- and GP-based surrogate models, respectively.

 For a fair sample-efficiency comparison, identical training and testing datasets were employed for the three methods.
 All simulations were performed using PyTorch library in Python.
+The simulation study was carried out on a computer with an Intel i7-13700K CPU and an NVIDIA GeForce RTX 4070Ti GPU.

 \textit{Training results:} The training curves of the error function~\eqref{eq:RMSE} and no-load voltage error $\Vert \mathbf{\widehat{w}} - \mathbf{w} \Vert_2 $ are illustrated in Fig.~\ref{fig:training curve}.
 This figure reveals that the error function and no-load voltage error converge to near-zero values, demonstrating a successful training convergence of the proposed learning rule for surrogate modeling.
+The training times of three methods are shown in Table~\ref{tab:training time}.